-Positive relationships and high expectations of our learners to demonstrate the school aims and values is a priority for all of us, as stated in our Positive Relationships Policy.
+Positive relationships and high expectations of our learners to demonstrate the school aims and values is a priority for all of us, as stated in our Relationships Policy, which is available on our school website.
 Our learners generally behave very well and enjoy creating and maintaining positive relationships with peers and trusted adults across the school.
 We aim to ensure that we create an atmosphere that will allow all learners the opportunity to develop both academically and socially in a nurturing, agreeable atmosphere where every member of the school community feels valued and respected.
 We recognise and promote good choices, encouraging respect and self-regulation.
 Creating positive relationships and ensuring learners demonstrate the school values is a joint responsibility for both parents/carers and school and we ask for your support in maintaining our high expectations.